YOU can run a Real Bread bakery run from your own home!

 Knead to Know is the introductory guide to success in bringing Real Bread to the heart of your local community.

-The following is just a taster of the sort of information you can find in the book.
+The following is just a taster of the sort of information you wil be able to find in the book.

 Launched in 2008, the Real Bread Campaign has grown to attract perhaps the largest network of microbakers in the world.